-Required Activities & Products Milestone / Target Date students, with an emphasis on planning a future transportation system and careers in transportation. , 9 Publish and distribute easy-to-read and visually appealing materials that use plain language to inform the public about significant accomplishments, key issues, upcoming events, and participation opportunities relating to the work of MetroPlan Orlando and transportation planning.
+Descrived Asthetics O Description Milesters / Tauget Date Required Activities & Products students, with an emphasis on planning a future transportation system and careers in transportation.
+Milestone / Target Date Publish and distribute easy-to-read and visually appealing materials that use plain language to inform the public about significant accomplishments, key issues, upcoming events, and participation opportunities relating to the work of MetroPlan Orlando and transportation planning.
 (Example: annual report to highlight organizational accomplishments and upcoming transportation milestones) Ongoing Continue all activities necessary to achieve the objectives in the Public Participation Plan, including, but not limited to, partnering with transportation agencies, local governments, and interested parties to broaden outreach; positioning MetroPlan Orlando as an expert in transportation planning by posting relevant content on the website and social media channels; integrating key concepts from the Metropolitan Transportation Plan into outreach activities; etc. Ongoing Develop interactive tools for outreach activities to encourage conversation and input.
 Ongoing Maintain and explore improvements to the organization's website.
 Ongoing Develop presentations and informational materials that can be used by staff and partner organizations.
 This will potentially require development of engaging graphics and videos.
 Ongoing Create and distribute issue-specific publications, as needed.
 Ongoing Consultant services currently under contract include a graphic design agency of record and a video production company of record.
-Ongoing Title VI Update and Limited English Proficiency June 2023 Public Participation Plan Update June 2024 Public Opinion Survey June 2024 Consultant services may fall under this task for planning support - consultant work effort will include scopes of services, project schedule, and cost.
-Consultant work effort will be provided to FHWA, & FDOT for approval prior to issuing Task Work Order.
-Ongoing
+Ongoing Title VI Update and Limited English Proficiency June 2023 Public Participation Plan Update June 2024 Public Opinion Survey June 2024 See Appendix H for Consultant Scope of Services identified in this task.
+See Appendix H for Schedule of Consultant Services identified in this task.